ayoubfatah/ayoubfatah/README.md

 # 💫 About Me:
-👨‍💻 Building my personal portfolio<br>📚 Currently expanding my skills in Express.js, with Go on my learning horizon<br>💡 Ask me anything about  React and Next.js<br>✨ Quick insight: I thrive on turning complex problems into clean, efficient code and am always exploring the latest in web tech!
+👨‍💻 Hey, I’m Ayoub Fatah, a 22-year-old Moroccan full-stack developer passionate about coding and technology.<br>📚📚 Currently, I’m building my personal portfolio and diving deeper into Express.js, with an eye on learning Go in the future.<br>💡 Ask me anything about  React and Next.js<br>✨ Quick insight: I thrive on turning complex problems into clean, efficient code and am always exploring the latest in web tech!

 ## 🌐 Socials: